ailinkhoo/CloudDevOps/1_Linux.md

 `10G` Go to the 10th line of the file

 Now you may have noticed if you tried to type something you wouldn't be able to.
-That's because you are in command mode.
+That's because you are in *command mode*.
 This can get pretty confusing especially if you just want to open a file and enter text.
-The command mode is used for when you enter commands like h,j,k.l etc. To insert text you'll need to enter insert mode first.
+The command mode is used for when you enter commands like `h,j,k.l` etc. To insert text you'll need to enter *insert mode* first.

 `i` Insert at cursor